Delivering a new data publishing platform for Wales - Alpha phase

 The Welsh Government’s Knowledge and Analytical Services (KAS) is the unit which provides expert advice and insight on a range of policy areas.
 They produce evidence-based research and analysis to inform decision-making.
 As a part of this work, they manage StatsWales, the official data publishing service for the Welsh Government.
 In late 2022, they asked us to conduct a discovery into their needs and requirements for replacing the service.
 We validated the need to replace the service and recommend a plan for delivery.

 Following the discovery, KAS implemented our recommendation that they ‘should create a new service to make Welsh statistical data more easily available to help improve life in Wales’.
-While we had identified 70 user needs to be met by the new service, there are many different ways these goals could be achieved.
-We therefore also recommended that KAS run an Alpha phase.
-We therefore needed to explore the range of options available, identify the most promising solutions to test with users, and then validate which of those were the most promising outcomes to develop into Beta.
+While we had identified 70 user needs the new service needed to meet, there were many different ways these goals could be achieved in an Alpha phase.
+We needed to test and validate which of the most promising solutions would produce the best outcomes for further development in Beta.

-We initially identified our riskiest assumptions – which we wanted to prove or disprove in Alpha, to ensure we were travelling in the right direction.
-These initially included, could we develop a simple, intuitive and feasible means to:
+We initially identified our riskiest assumptions, which we wanted to prove or disprove in Alpha, to ensure we were travelling in the right direction.
+Could we develop a simple, intuitive and feasible way to:

-We explored a range of different solutions to each of these challenges through a mixture of collaborative ideation workshops, functional prototypes and technical proof-of-concepts.
+We explored different solutions through a mixture of collaborative ideation workshops, functional prototypes and technical proof-of-concepts.
 The most promising approaches were validated through user testing across 3 rounds of testing with 18 real service users.

-In addition, the team conducted a detailed analysis of the existing StatsWales data, understanding what constraints and limitations we needed to address through development, and with a particular eye on migrating the existing data to the new service.
+In addition, the team conducted a detailed analysis of the existing StatsWales data, understanding what constraints and limitations we needed to address through development.
+With a particular eye on migrating the existing data to the new service.

 A screenshot of our prototype for viewing StatsWales data